Quick Exit

 Public perceptions

 Public perceptions are the stories about PSP and PSP sectors that are commonly believed by the general public.
 These stories can quickly shift and change which can be frustrating for both PSP and their families.
 Movies and TV often portray PSP work as either glamorous or corrupt which can lead to misinformation about ‘the job’.
-Media and social media can also shift public perception in the way that they report stories involving PSP.
+Media and social media can also shift public perceptions in the way that they report stories involving PSP.
 Stereotypes create further misconceptions.
 Because of these factors, PSP families never know what to expect from the public.

 PSP family members may also feel that they are being held to an impossible standard.
 For example, children may feel pressure to be ‘extra good’ because their parent is a police officer.
 These feelings might be stronger in rural communities, where community members are more likely to know each other.

-Overall, because public perceptions can change so quickly, the importance of public perception – positive, negative, or absent – is felt by PSP families and can impact relationships and the wellbeing of individual family members.
+Overall, because public perceptions can change so quickly, the importance of public perceptions – positive, negative, or absent – is felt by PSP families and can impact relationships and the wellbeing of individual family members.

 Positive public perceptions